larsjuhljensen/JensenLab/_pages/training_stringapp_diseases.md

 To find out more about the biological functions and processes related to the proteins in the merged network, we can perform enrichment analysis by selecting **Apps → STRING Enrichment → Retrieve functional enrichment** and press **OK**.
 Use the **Filter** icon above the enrichment results to select the **DISEASES** category and press **OK**.

-_Are any of the diseases from the disease trajectory among the enriched diseases?_
+_Quickly skim through the diseases - are any of the diseases from the disease trajectory among the enriched diseases?
+Note that you can also sort them alphabetically by clicking on the description column._

 ## Exercise 2